axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-image-for-webserver-from-scratch.md

 * install bugzilla to `/usr/share/bugzilla` and `/var/lib/bugzilla`
 * create `/etc/bugzilla/localconfig`
 * set up crontab for user `wiki` as `*/10 * * * * /home/wiki/syncgit` and make sure the script is in place
+* ensure that `https://git.sapsailing.com/git` delivers the git content, with password credentials defined in `/etc/httpd/conf/passwd.git`.
+Sasa Zivkov (sasa.zivkov@sap.com) has been our point of contact of the SAP Gerrit group helping us with replicating our Git repository to the SAP-internal git.wdf.sap.corp one.
 * comment `lbmethod_heartbeat_module` in /etc/httpd/conf.modules.d/00-proxy.conf because we don't need this sort of load balancing across origin servers and it causes a warning message in error_log
 * install awstats to `/usr/share/awstats`, establish `/etc/httpd/conf/passwd.awstats`, establish a configuration under `/etc/awstats`, establish AWStats data directory under `/var/lib/awstats` and create /etc/cron.weekly/awstats as follows:
 ```